Email & Norse Key

 Refunds for students who withdraw from all courses:

 When a student withdraws from all classes during the first 60 percent of the semester, the tuition charged to that student will be adjusted proportionately according to the percentage of the semester completed.
 Students withdrawing on the first day of the semester will receive a full refund for that semester.
-See the college catalog for more information about the refund policy.
+See the refund policy for more information.

 For students who are charged by the credit hour for the fall or spring semester, students will also be charged by the credit hour for J-Term courses.